 Goodwill and Other Intangible Assets - Goodwill resulting from business combinations is generally determined as the excess of the fair value of the consideration transferred over the fair value of the net assets acquired and liabilities assumed as of the acquisition date.
-Goodwill is not amortized, but is tested for impairment at least annually or more frequently if events and circumstances exist that indicate that an impairment test should be performed.
-Intangible assets with definite lives are amortized over their estimated useful lives.
+Goodwill is not amortized, but is tested for impairment on October 31 each year or more frequently if events and circumstances exist that indicate that an impairment test should be performed.
+There was no impairment recorded for the three month period ended March 31, 2021 and the year ended December 31, 2020, respectively.

 Core deposit intangible ("CDI") is a measure of the value of checking and savings deposit relationships acquired in a business combination.
 The fair value of the CDI stemming from any given business combination is based on the present value of the expected cost savings attributable to the core deposit funding relative to an alternative source of funding.
 CDI is amortized over the estimated useful lives of the existing deposit relationships acquired, but does not exceed 10 years.
-Significantly all CDI is amortized using the sum of the years digits method.
+Significantly all CDI is amortized using the sum of the years' digits method.